Skip to content

 invalid_integration_configEndpoint, transport, or credential configuration is invalid.

-Empty tool countRefresh the catalog and check that the MCP server exposes tools.
+Empty tool countRefresh the catalog and confirm the MCP server exposes tools.

 Tool timeoutIncrease timeoutMs up to 60000 or reduce the MCP server’s latency.

-Plugin not visible in WhatsAppConfirm the plugin is selected in the WhatsApp app config.
+Plugin not visible in a BotConfirm the plugin ID is in the bot’s allowedPluginIds.

 • Prefer HTTPS endpoints.